olab-io/IoT-Workshop-2015/README.md

 - 13:45 - 16:30 Make it!
 - 16:30 - 17:00 Show and tell.

-## Download + Install
+## Things You'll Need
+_Don't worry, we'll provide it or find someone to share it with you if you didn't bring it ..._
+- A laptop with the following software:
     - [Arduino](http://arduino.cc/) The primary microcontroller programming environment we'll be using.
     - [Fritzing](http://fritzing.org/home/) A great program for designing,  visualizing and sharing circuits.
     - [CoolTerm](http://freeware.the-meiers.org/) A really reliable serial console.
 This allows you to talk directly to serial devices.

-## Things You'll Need
-_Don't worry, we'll provide it if you didn't bring it ..._
 - An Arduino
   - For our demos we'll be using an Arduino UNO.
 Other Arduinos will work just fine.
 Arduinos with 3.3v logic (like https://www.adafruit.com/product/1500) are even better if you've got one.
 Just ask your neighbor if you're not sure what you have.
 If your neighbor doesn't know, ask someone else at your table.
   - A [breadboard](https://en.wikipedia.org/wiki/Breadboard).
 There are lots of different kinds.
 Most any will work.
 Just be aware that sometimes the long tracks on the edges are not always exactly the same on all boards.